Streemo/lojic/README.md

 **Problem**: Where is real-time data stored on the client?
 Did the data change?
 Do I need to re-render?
 Where do I need to re-render?

 **Solution**: Document versioning.
-Instead of comparing old data to new data N times, we should compare them once, and then store the result in a calculated version number.
-Every piece of data should have a unique monotonically non-decreasing integer associated with it.
+Instead of comparing old data to new data N times, we should compare them once, and then update version numbers up the tree.
+Every piece of data should have a monotonically non-decreasing integer associated with it.
 This way, a rendering engine could simply perform this check as it works down the tree, instead of comparing the data.

 ```
 curInt > prevInt ? re-render : pass;